For a more up-to-date take on this topic, go to The 4 Leadership Qualities of the Future Leader

 This competency is about accepting and embracing the different, making the diverse feel included, listening with humility, being nimble, engaging the others even if they come from conflicting positions.

 It is about bringing together polarizing, opposing or conflicting positions.

 These were my top five attributes of the leader of the future, but is the leader born or made?
-No leader is born with all these attributes, but the good news is that they can be developed and learned, through mentoring and coaching, by daring to try new things and failing, opening the mind to others, traveling, reading, playing a game immersed in Virtual Reality (the learning method of choice in the future) and by being open about the wondrous things life puts in front of us.
+No leader is born with all these attributes, but the good news is that they can be developed and learned through mentoring and coaching, by daring to try new things and failing, opening the mind to others, travelling, reading, playing a game immersed in Virtual Reality (the learning method of choice in the future) and by being open about the wondrous things life puts in front of us.

 *Johansen, Bob.
 “Leaders Make the Future.
 Ten New Leadership Skills for an Uncertain World”.
 2012, Berret-Koehler Publishers, Inc.